BToyin/opulent-software/content/blog/Creating-a-new-page-with-hugo.md

 ---
-title: Creating a new page with Hugo
+title: "How to: Creating a new page with Hugo"
 date: 2024-05-31
 author: Hugo Toyin
 image: /images/blog/creating-a-hugo-theme-from-scratch.jpg